-- ✓ Pay for Performance A significant portion of the compensation for our NEOs is in the form of at-risk variable compensation. - Multiple Performance Metrics Cash incentive compensation and our performance-based restricted stock awards are based on multiple measures to support the Company's long-term strategy in a balanced manner. - ✓ Long-Term Performance Focus - Half of the annual longterm equity awards for our NEOs are tied to three-year financial goals (for 2020 awards, Total Shareholder Return Percentile Rank (CEO and CFO only); Consolidated Adjusted EBITDA Growth; and Same-Store Adjusted Net Revenue Growth) - Stock Ownership Guidelines All NEOs are subject to our stock ownership guidelines. - ✓ "Clawback" Provisions Our policy provides for the adjustment or recovery of compensation in certain circumstances. - ✓ Award Caps All of our annual cash incentive compensation plans and our performance-based restricted stock awards have caps on plan formulas. - ✓ Risk Assessment The Compensation Committee regularly assesses the risk levels of the Company's executive compensation program. - ✓ Use a representative and relevant peer group. - Use an independent compensation consultant.
+- ✓ Pay for Performance A significant portion of the compensation for our NEOs is in the form of at-risk variable compensation. - Multiple Performance Metrics Cash incentive compensation and our performance-based restricted stock awards are based on multiple measures to support the Company's long-term strategy in a balanced manner. - ✓ Long-Term Performance Focus Half of the annual longterm equity awards for our NEOs are tied to three-year financial goals (for 2022 awards, Total Shareholder Return Percentile Rank (CEO, CFO and then-Executive Chairman only); Consolidated Adjusted EBITDA Growth; and Same-Store Net Revenue Growth). - Equity Ownership Guidelines All NEOs are subject to our equity ownership guidelines. - "Clawback" Provisions Our policy provides for the adjustment or recovery of compensation in certain circumstances. - Award Caps All of our annual cash incentive compensation plans and our performance-based restricted stock awards have caps on plan formulas. - ✓ Risk Assessment The Compensation Committee regularly assesses the risk levels of the Company's executive compensation program. - Use a representative and relevant peer group. - Use an independent compensation consultant.